VOXEL0798/GopherTube/README.md

 ## Overview

-GopherTube is a high-performance terminal-based YouTube client that uses yt-dlp for both searching and playback.
-Built with Go and Bubble Tea, it provides a smooth, responsive experience for browsing and watching YouTube content directly from your terminal.
+GopherTube is a terminal-based YouTube client that uses yt-dlp for searching and mpv for playback.
+Built with Go and Bubble Tea, it provides a clean, responsive experience for browsing and watching YouTube content directly from your terminal.

 ## Key Features

-- **Robust YouTube search** using yt-dlp
+- **YouTube search** using yt-dlp
-- **Seamless video playback** with mpv media player
+- **Video playback** with mpv media player
-- **Responsive terminal UI** with Swiss design principles
+- **Terminal UI** with clean design
-- **Keyboard-driven navigation** for efficient browsing
+- **Keyboard navigation** for efficient browsing
-- **Smart caching** for improved performance
+- **Loading indicators** with spinning animations
-- **YAML configuration** for easy customization
+- **YAML configuration** for customization
 - **Cross-platform support** for Linux and macOS

-## Performance Highlights
+## Recent Updates

-- **Reliable search results** via yt-dlp
-- **Optimized video loading** with intelligent format selection
-- **Memory-efficient caching** system
-- **Timeout management** for reliable operation
-- **Background processing** for smooth UI experience
+- **Fixed video playback** - Corrected mpv command-line options
+- **Added loading spinners** - Visual feedback when selecting videos
+- **Improved navigation** - Better scrolling and selection behavior
+- **Cleaned up code** - Removed unnecessary comments and optimizations

 ---